B.Tech (Bachelor of Technology) Course, Eligibility, Subjects, Exams, Admission, Careers, Scope

 MHT CET - Maharashtra Common Entrance Test

 State Common Entrance Test Cell, Maharashtra conducts MHT CET to provide admissions into the B.Tech courses offered by the participating institutes.
-The exam is held as a computer based test and the syllabus consists of 11th and 12th standard topics.
+The exam is held as a computer-based test and the syllabus consists of 11th and 12th standard topics.

-Institute Specific Examinations
+B.Tech Institute Specific Examinations

 BITSAT – Birla Institute of Technology and Science Admission Test

-As the name suggests, BITSAT is conducted by Birla Institute of Technology and Science, Pilani for students who are interested in gaining admission in B.Tech programmes taught at BITS Pilani and other campuses such as BITS Goa and BITS Hyderabad.
+As the name suggests, BITSAT is conducted by Birla Institute of Technology and Science, Pilani for students who are interested in gaining admission in B.Tech course taught at BITS Pilani and other campuses such as BITS Goa and BITS Hyderabad.

 VITEEE – VIT Engineering Entrance Examination